StephenGunn/svelte-component-to-image/README.md

 ### Not All Fonts Work!

 Not all fonts work!
 If a font fails to load it will break the image rendering.
 I am not sure what causes this or which fonts are "approved" - but I have had luck using [Font Squirrel's Webfont Generator](https://www.fontsquirrel.com/tools/webfont-generator) to convert fonts to web-safe formats and using those.

+### 1 font file per style / weight

+If you're trying to use a variable weight font like Jost, you will need to use Font Squirrel to generate a separate file per weight and style.
+It's a pain, I know.

 ### Images